geological-survey-of-queensland/gsq-lodgement-portal/README.md

 The Lodgement Portal requires authentication using the Identity Broker:

-* External users authenticate using QGCIDM (QGov)
+* External users authenticate using their Queensland Government (QGov) login.
-* Internal users authenticate using ADFS
+* Internal users authenticate using Microsoft's Active Directory Federation Services (ADFS).

 The Lodgement Portal requires user authorisation: